sastaffo/Assign1_LCA/README.md

 5. I will run the tests and correct the classes as needed.

 ## Design Decisions
-1. A node can be its own Lowest Common Ancestor if the other node(s) is/are a) itself b) not valid or c) a descendent of the node
+1. A node can be its own Lowest Common Ancestor if the other node(s) is/are a) itself b) a descendent of the node
+2. If one of the nodes is not in the graph, the function will return an error